Embryology: Embodying the Origins of Asana

 *Please note that in order to register for Day 5, there is a pre-requisite of attendance at one or more days earlier in the week, or special permission to attend for just that day.

-- Up to 2 weeks before – REFUND.
+- More than 21 days before – REFUND.
 Deposit will be refunded, minus a $30 processing fee.

-- Up to 7 days before – CREDIT.
-Deposit minus a $30 processing fee may be transferred to another Breathing Project workshop or course.
+- Up to 14 days before – CREDIT.
+Deposit minus a $30 processing fee may be transferred to another workshop or course at The Breathing Project.

 Payment Policies: Summer Immersion